tttmmmyyyy/fixlang/BuiltinLibraries.md

 Reserves the memory region for an array.

 #### `set : I64 -> a -> Array a -> Array a`
-Updates a value of an element at an index of an array.
+Updates an array by setting a value as the element at the specified index.

 This function clones the given array if it is shared.

 #### `sort_by : ((a, a) -> Bool) -> Array a -> Array a`